conduktor/conduktor-platform/doc/Environment_Override.md

 Starting from Conduktor Platform `1.2.0` input configuration fields can be provided using environment variables.

 Below shows the mapping of configuration fields in the `platform-config.yaml` to environment variables.
+You can use this [website helper](https://conduktor.github.io/yaml-to-env/) to convert configuration yaml to environment variables list.

 ### Global properties
 - **`organization.name`** :  Your organizations name